prebid/prebid-server-java/docs/developers/code-reviews.md

 ## Standards
 Anyone is free to review and comment on any [open pull requests](https://github.com/prebid/prebid-server-java/pulls).

+1. PRs that touch only adapters and modules can be approved by one reviewer before merge.
-All pull requests must be reviewed and approved by at least one [core member](https://github.com/orgs/prebid/teams/core/members) before merge.
+2. PRs that touch PBS-core must be reviewed and approved by at least two 'core' reviewers before merge.

-Very small pull requests may be merged with just one review if they:

-1. Do not change the public API.
-2. Have low risk of bugs, in the opinion of the reviewer.
-3. Introduce no new features, or impact the code architecture.

-Larger pull requests must meet at least one of the following two additional requirements.

-1. Have a second approval from a core member
-2. Be open for 5 business days with no new changes requested.

 ## Process

-New pull requests should be [assigned](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/) to a core member for review within 3 business days of being opened.
+New pull requests should be [assigned](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/) to a reviewer for review within 5 business days of being opened.
-That person should either approve the changes or request changes within 4 business days of being assigned.
+That person should either approve the changes or request changes within 5 business days of being assigned.
 If they're too busy, they should assign it to someone else who can review it within that timeframe.

-If the changes are small, that member can merge the PR once the changes are complete.
-Otherwise, they should assign the pull request to another member for a second review.

-The pull request can then be merged whenever the second reviewer approves, or if 5 business days pass with no farther changes requested by anybody, whichever comes first.
+After the review, if the PR touches PBS-core, it must be assigned to a second reviewer.

 ## Priorities